 Who needs a check-up more often?
 Children with current vision problems or risk factors.
 Common risk factors for vision issues are: crossed or turned eyes, past history of eye injury, premature birth, developmental delay. or physical disease or illness.

 The AOA advocates for a yearly check-up for children who wear contacts or eyeglasses or as their eye doctor directs.

 Adults.
 Adults who wear eyeglasses or contacts are advised to have a yearly eye evaluation, as per the AOA.
 Even non-eye glasses or contacts wearers need an eye assessment every two to three years until the age of 40, depending on your rate of visual deterioration and overall health.
 Doctors frequently recommend more regular testing for adults with diabetes, high blood pressure and other disorders, since many eye conditions affect vision and eye health.

-As eye disease risk increases with advancing age, people over age 60 need an annual eye exam.
+As eye disease risk increases with advancing age, people over age 60 need an annual College Station eye exam.
 For more see Vision After 60.